MichaelNDev/tastethreads-v6/README.md

 - Reviews with all the required fields
 - Post upload with cloudinary images
 - CSS styling
+- Mobile View

 ## Partially Completed:

-- Mobile View (only feed and post page completed)

 ## Not Completed:

 - Flash Messages

+## Future Ideas

+- Like system
+- Sort by location
+- Restaurant Location Integration